Nicholas Ray: Later career

-Dave Wallis's novel, Only Lovers Left Alive, was the second property that Ray tried to develop as an Emerald Films venture.
-As a dystopian parable, in which adults have abandoned society and adolescents have formed gangs to take charge, it might have seemed perfect for the director of Rebel Without A Cause, and, announced in spring 1966, it was to star the Rolling Stones.
-According to Cooper, the Stones' U.S. manager Allen Klein treated him and Ray to lavish visits to New York, and then Los Angeles, for meetings, then "conned" Ray into giving up his rights to the property, with a "lucrative director's contract," and evidently nothing to direct.
-(Jim Jarmusch, who befriended Ray a few years before Ray died, later made a film titled Only Lovers Left Alive (2013).
-The story of a young vampire couple — who of course are not young at all — its only connection with the Wallis novel or Ray's project is its title.)
+The second property that Ray tried to develop through Emerald Films was Dave Wallis's novel, Only Lovers Left Alive.
+The dystopian parable, in which adults have abandoned society and adolescents have formed gangs to take charge, was announced in spring 1966, and was supposed to star the Rolling Stones, but it never took off.
+Cooper later said that the Stones' U.S. manager Allen Klein had "conned" Ray into giving up his rights to the property, with a "lucrative director's contract," but nothing to direct.
+(Jim Jarmusch, who befriended Ray a few years before his death, later made a film titled Only Lovers Left Alive (2013), which has no connection to Ray's project of the same name.)

-While working with Dr. Cooper, and after, Ray maintained some degree of cash flow by developing and editing scripts, but for films that never came to be.
-He made the German island Sylt his base of operations and imagined projects that might be shot there, including one to star Jane Fonda and Paul Newman, titled Go Where You Want, Die As You Must, a production that would also demand 2,000 extras.
+Ray made the German island Sylt his base of operations and imagined projects that might shoot there, including one to star Jane Fonda and Paul Newman, titled Go Where You Want, Die As You Must, a production that would also demand 2,000 extras.
 While in Europe, he attracted some of the current generation of filmmakers.
 He had been introduced to Volker Schlöndorff by Hanne Axmann, who had starred in Schlöndorff's first film, and Ray brokered a deal to sell his second, Mord und Totschlag (1969), to Universal Pictures, pocketing about one-third of the money as his fee and for expenses.
 When in Paris, he sometimes stayed with Barbet Schroeder, whose production company tried to find backing for one or another of Ray's projects.
 There, in the wake of the May 1968 demonstrations, he collaborated with Jean-Pierre Bastid and producer Henry Lange to shoot a three-part, one-hour film, which he later titled Wha-a-at?, one of several projects, concerning contemporary young people during a time of questioning, rebellion and revolt that never came to be.
 Similarly, Ray enticed Schroeder's friend Stéphane Tchalgadjieff to raise funding for L'Evadé (The Substitute), a story about mixed and assumed identities, and Tchalgadjieff raised a half-million dollars, only for Ray to manoeuvre him out, and for nothing to emerge from the enterprise.